 Every year, Whitehall plays host to a grand military parade commemorating both World Wars.
 We will see the poppy wreaths and banners laid on the Cenotaph, the empty tomb.

 Walking through the Embankment area, we will visit many memorials dedicated to specific military groups that were involved in the conflict.

 Who were the Chindits?
 Learn about this revolutionary group of men who operated deep behind Japanese lines in Burma.
 Their commemorative plaque may be small in comparison to some monuments, but your guide will explain the significant impact these men had on the war and also on future styles of military operations.

 Where do you find the Battle of Britain memorial?
-Together we can find this beautiful piece, then hear about the pivotal effect the Battle of Britain had on the path of the war.
+We will show you this beautiful piece and tell you about the pivotal effect the Battle of Britain had on the path of the war.

 Churchill War Rooms, Clive Steps, SW1A 2HQ London, GB.
 By prior arrangement, your guide can meet you at your central London hotel.

 The tour departs from the Churchill War Rooms beside the steps outside the main entrance.
-Your Guide will be waiting with a sign showing the lead customers name.
+Your Guide will be waiting with a sign showing the lead customer’s name.